Waiting for Karma

 About Time Machines

-DNA results confirm that we’re all unique individual time machines.
+DNA results confirm that we are all unique individual time machines.

 riff raff records .com . . . presents